 Biomedical Engineering Technology (Fast Track)

-The Biomedical Engineering Technology (Fast Track) program is beneficial to students with a college or university electronics background.
-Their educational background allows them to gain direct admission into the second year (third semester) of this three-year diploma program and receive an advanced diploma in two years (four semesters).
+The Biomedical Engineering Technology (Fast Track) program from Centennial College will be beneficial if you have a college or university electronics background.
+Your past education will allow you direct admission into the second year (third semester) of this three-year diploma program to receive an advanced diploma in two years (four semesters).

 Quick Facts |